-"VOCATION AND ORIENTATION" AND "IDENTITY, POWER AND DIFFERENCE"
+VOCATION AND ORIENTATION AND IDENTITY, POWER AND DIFFERENCE

-Early in their degree program (usually in the first quarter) MDiv, MASC, and MAPSC students will enroll in "Vocation and Orientation."
-This course introduces students to the process of vocational discernment and provides an introduction to graduate theological education at Iliff.
-Prior to enrolling in Internship and/or Clinical Pastoral Education (CPE), students must also take "Identity, Power and Difference."
+Early in their degree program (usually in the first quarter) MDiv, MASC, and MAPSC students will enroll in PPF 104Vocation and Orientation.
+This course introduces students to the process of vocational discernment and provides an introduction to graduate theological education at Iliff in a small group setting, usually about eight students per section maximum.
+Prior to enrolling in Internship and/or Clinical Pastoral Education (CPE), students must also take PPF 105 Identity, Power and Difference.
 This course helps students develop professional skills for both working sensitively and openly across difference and becoming social justice allies.
 Each course is 2 credits for one quarter. (pass/fail).